 (10) “Life agent” means an individual representing an insurer as to life insurance and annuity contracts, or acting as a viatical settlement broker as defined in s.
 626.9911, including agents appointed to transact life insurance, fixed-dollar annuity contracts, or variable contracts by the same insurer.

 (11) “Limited customer representative” means a customer representative appointed by a general lines agent or agency to assist that agent or agency in transacting only the business of private passenger motor vehicle insurance from the office of that agent or agency.
 A limited customer representative is subject to the Florida Insurance Code in the same manner as a customer representative, unless otherwise specified.
+Effective October 1, 2014, a new limited customer representative license may not be issued.

 (12) “Limited lines insurance” means those categories of business specified in ss.
 626.321 and 635.011.